Fozyhh/SEHPC_DevOps_ElZiani_Fonnesu_Grassi/README.md

 ```
 ./build.sh
 ```
-Finally, in the build directory
+Finally, in the build directory:
 ```
 ./test_multiplication
 ```